There is a STRONG link between diabetes and gum disease, and it goes both ways.

 Diabetes and gum disease do NOT necessarily affect each other, if you can control both of them.
 That means being extremely careful with the diabetes treatment prescribed by your doctor, AND taking a bit of time and care in looking after your teeth and gums.

-I recommend following the procedures listed in How to cure gum disease for everybody, ALL of the time.
+I recommend sticking to the procedures listed in How to cure gum disease for everybody, ALL of the time.
 After all, prevention IS better than cure!

-Here are some other pages to do with health issues which may be useful:
+Here are some other pages to do with health issues which will be really useful to you: